light2001/MyDocs/AI/Deepseek.md

 ### Other Big Model

+Does the current article only apply to the big Deepseek model?
+Of course not, this article applies to all of the large models included in the Ollama platform, and almost all of the well-known open source large models have been included.

+So how do you use other big models?

 Open [Ollama's official site](https://ollama.com/), you can see all the big models they have included, and you can choose which ones you want

 ![image](https://github.com/user-attachments/assets/f5d664da-5f1e-4811-ba06-03b5061e68ad)